-The local heritage list is supplementary to the Neighbourhood Plan.
-The list identifies period buildings and other heritage assets as defined by Historic England as having architectural interest, historic significance or cultural importance that are not currently on the national register (See Appendix 1).
-It is intended to provide additional protection against inappropriate modification or development of listed properties under Policy EN 8 of the Neighbourhood Plan.
+The local heritage list is supplemental to the SRNDP.
+The list identifies period buildings and other heritage assets as defined by Historic England as having architectural interest, historic significance or cultural importance that are not currently on the national register.
+It is intended to provide additional protection against inappropriate modification or redevelopment of listed properties under Policy EN 8 of the SRNDP and the list has been drawn up using the guidance published by Historic England, 'Local Heritage Listing' https://historicengland.org.uk/images-books/publications/local-heritage-listing-advice-note-7/